 The CQI system allows for Incident Reports, Customer Complaints, Customer Requests, Preventative Action Requests and Other CQI Suggestions to be made.

 These can be submitted electronically by members of the public by clicking here.
+Please note that Council does not formally respond to CQI requests.

 Rural Property Addressing is a joint state and local government initiative aimed to provide all occupied rural properties in South Australia - home and business - with a nationally consistent numbered address.